About POM ACO

 Accountable care is increasingly seen by physicians across the nation as an opportunity to improve medical care for the people we serve at a lower cost.
 Linking the leadership of these excellent physician organizations with UM's ACO knowledge and expertise has huge potential for Michigan's Medicare patients.

 Paul Ponstein, D.O.
-Executive Medical Director of POM ACO
+Former Executive Medical Director of POM ACO

 POM ACO participation will facilitate the delivery of high quality, coordinated, cost-effective medicine to our patient population.
 Through proactive patient engagement and collaborative patient care, this physician led ACO will support physician members and enable them to make better, more educated clinical decisions at the point of care, reduce healthcare costs by eliminating unnecessary and redundant procedures and tests, and enhance the overall health of Michigan's Medicare-enrolled population.